mujahidi/acf-typography/readme.txt

 A Typography Add-on for the Advanced Custom Fields Plugin.

 == Description ==

-Currently the default plugin by mujahid158.
-Will be adding options to save Google fonts locally, serve them locally, and include the URL and/or file path for the font file for selected fonts.

 Typography field type for "Advanced Custom Fields" plugin that lets you add different text properties e.g. Font Size, Font Family, Font Color etc.